 From the NZ Herald and NZME newsrooms

-We're delighted with the response since we launched our digital subscriptions on April 30 - welcome to all of our new subscribers: your support in our quest to find new revenue streams to help support the future of quality journalism is deeply appreciated.
+If you are a subscriber to premium - thank you, your support in our quest to find new revenue streams to help support the future of quality journalism is deeply appreciated.

 For new subscribers, it's easy - and cheap - to subscribe.
 Simply go here.